andraugust/andraugust.github.io/index.md

 <p style="opacity:0.5">09/2019</p>

 Suppose you're interviewing candidates for a job.
-Interviews are costly, but they give you information about how good candidates are.
-When should you stop interviewing and select a candidate in order to maximize your chance of getting the best one?
+Interviews are costly, but they give information about candidate rank.
+How long should you interview for before settling on a candidate?

 ## [Neural Style Transfer](neural-style-transfer.html)